-CNN president Jeff Zucker expects to leave the network at the end of this year
+CNN President Jeff Zucker expects to leave the network at the end of this year

 Since the Nov.
 3 presidential election, CNN has been on something of a roll.
 In January, the network was on top of the cable news heap, dethroning longtime ratings leader Fox News and outpacing the more left-leaning MSNBC as well.

-In 2020, CNN recorded its largest audience ever, since its founding in 1980, buoyed by coverage of the presidential campaign and the raging pandemic.
+In 2020, CNN recorded its largest audience since its founding in 1980, buoyed by coverage of the presidential campaign and the raging coronavirus pandemic.

 Under Zucker, CNN focused intently on Trump, starting with his presidential campaign in mid-2015.
 The network often aired Trump’s raucous campaign rallies from start to finish, helping him emerge from a crowded field of candidates.
 Zucker later said he regretted giving Trump so much attention.